Tourism in the Dolomites

 - Geology & Geography: The Dolomites are well known for their composition of pale colored dolomite (a form of limestone) lying atop a darker volcanic bed.
 This complex intersection of rock formations has allowed scientists to reconstruct the evolution of the margin between land and sea.
 Carved over the centuries into soaring peaks and deep valleys by glaciers, the stark contrast of verdant landscape against jagged mountains lays fascinating geography atop the geologic interest.

 - Photography: These dramatic mountains are famous for their unique colors.
 Once known as the Pale Mountains, they become firey at sunrise and sunset, and ethereal purple during the dawn and dusk alpenglow.
 The verticality provides a dramatic contrast to the verdant, pastoral valleys beneath, and they provide a pure haven for photography.
-See for yourself and check out our galleries by professional photographers living in the Dolomites (or come visit!).

 Where should I stay?